Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Introduction

 \subsection{Related Works}

 Conducting statistical inference for model parameters in stochastic approximation has attracted great interest in the past decade, with a building foundation of the asymptotic distribution of the averaged version of stochastic approximation first established in \cite{ruppert1988efficient,polyak1992acceleration}.
-The established asymptotic distribution has been brought to conduct online statistical inference.
-For example, \cite{fang2017scalable} presented a perturbation-based resampling procedure for inference. \cite{chen2020batchmeans} proposed two online procedures to estimate the asymptotic covariance matrix to conduct inference.
-Other than those focused on the inference procedures, \cite{shao2022berry} established the remainder term and Berry-Esseen bounds of the averaged SGD estimator. \cite{givchi_palhang.2015acml, mou_pananjady_etal.2021arxiv} analyzed averaged SGD with Markovian data.
+The established asymptotic distribution has been brought to conduct online inference.
+For example, \cite{fang2017scalable} presented a perturbation-based resampling procedure. \cite{chen2020batchmeans} proposed two online procedures to estimate the asymptotic covariance matrix to conduct inference. \cite{chen2021online} studied inference for zeroth-order stochastic approximation. \cite{ shi2020statistical} developed online inference procedures for high-dimensional problems.
+Other than those focused on the inference procedures, \cite{shao2022berry} established the rate of convergence in the remainder term, and utilize it to establish Berry-Esseen bounds of the averaged SGD estimator. \cite{givchi_palhang.2015acml, mou_pananjady_etal.2021arxiv} analyzed averaged SGD with Markovian data.
 Second-order stochastic algorithms were analyzed in \cite{ruppert.1985aos, schraudolph_etal.2007, byrd_hansen_etal.2016} and applied to TD learning in \cite{givchi_palhang.2015acml}.